Fulbright-Schuman Innovation Award

 Prospective applicants can find information about Fulbright U.S. Scholar alumni on the Commission's website: https://www.fulbright.pt/fulbrighters/u-s-grantees/.

 Thanks to its historical circumstances and geographical position north of the Balkan Peninsula, on the Lower Danube River and bordering the Black Sea, Romanian culture is a unique mix of Central and Eastern European elements, with Roman, Greek, and Slavic influences.
+Romania is a very diverse and dynamic country, developing economically and socially at a swift pace.
+It has proved an excellent host for the Fulbright Program and the U.S. Fulbright grantees, who at the end of their programs leave with durable memories and friends - while many of them are happy to revisit Romania.

 Higher education in Romania has undergone deep structural transformations in the past decades, having changed from a state-controlled system before 1990 to a more competitive one with a larger number of students and growing research activities and presence in the international academic community.
 The quality of the higher education sector is expected to improve in the coming years due to legislated educational reforms and increased funding.
 Internationalization and academic mobility are becoming one of the priorities of Romanian higher education institutions.